 Applications must meet all criteria in Section XIII Mandatory in order to proceed to competitive scoring as set forth in Section XIV Scoring.

+Applications for 4% credits that are incomplete at the time of submission will be returned to the applicant with a list of written requirements, and will not proceed through Mandatory Review.
+Complete applications may be re-submitted at a later date.

-The Authority may issue a written request (sent via email) for clarification of any Application submissions (“Clarification Letter”) after review of all Applications under this QAP.
+For 9% Applications, The Authority may issue a written request (sent via email) for clarification of any Application submissions (“Clarification Letter”) after review of all Applications under this QAP.

 The Authority will allow a three (3) business day clarification period.
 Any response to a Clarification Letter must be in writing and will be allowed only during a three (3) business day period commencing after the date of the Clarification Letter.
 Any Sponsor response may not include any new information or any additional submissions outside of the items noted in the Clarification Letter.
 Should a Sponsor fail to respond to the Clarification Letter in writing to the satisfaction of the Authority during the 3 business day clarification period, the Authority will review the Application using only the information previously submitted.